tencent cloud

 Click Front or Back to adjust the stacking order of the input sources.

-3. Click each Select an input drop-down list to select input sources.
+3. Click the Select an input drop-down list to select input sources.
 After selecting input sources, you can verify the video effect in the preview window.

 4. Click Confirm to complete the creation of the layout.